-EMPLOYEE LAST NAME: FIRST 'NAME:
+EMPLOYEE LAST NAME: FIRST NAME: School/Department: School Year: Supervisor:

-School/Department:S chool Year:S Supervisor:

-I have read and understand the rules and regulations Employee Electronic Information Resources (EIR's section headings.
-All employees who use the Distri access electronic information. and show that I have un nderstood each section by initialing the stated
+I have read and understand the rules and regulations set forth by the MOUNTAIN VIEW SCHOOL DISTRICT for the use of Employee Electronic Information Resources (EIR's) and show that I have understood each section by initialing the stated section headings.
+All employees who use the District EIR's must have written approval from their supervisor in order to access electronic information.

 1. Personal Responsibility initial

 2. Acceptable Use initial

 3. Unacceptable Use initial

 4. Privilege initial

 5. Disciplinary Action initial

 6. Network Etiquette and Privacy initial

 7. Services initial

 8. Security initial

-9. Vandalism initial ·
+9. Vandalism initial

-I understand that the consequences of violations of t he above rules include, b out are not limited to:
+I understand that the consequences of violations of the above rules include, but are not limited to:

+- 1. Suspension of Internet access

+- Revocation of computer access

+Legal action

-Suspension of Internet access Revocation of Internet access Suspension of computer access 4.
-Revocation of comp5.
-Legal action outer access
+- Revocation of Internet access

+Suspension of computer access

-I understand and agree to abide by the Mountain Vie Information Services.
-I understand that any violatio privileges for use of the District EIRS's and appropr District's EIR's to my supervisor or system administ ns of these rules may restate legal action as warra ult in disciplinary action, the revoking of my inted.
-I also agree to report any misuse of the
+- I understand and agree to abide by the Mountain View School District Rules and Regulations for acceptable use of Electronic Information Services.
+I understand that any violations of these rules may result in disciplinary action, the revoking of my privileges for use of the District EIRS's and appropriate legal action as warranted.
+I also agree to report any misuse of the District's EIR's to my supervisor or system administrator or other designated person-in-charge.

 Employee Signature: Date:

 Supervisor Signature: Date:

+White - Technology Departmen Canary - Principal/Supervisor Pink - Employee

+APPENDIX O

-Mountain View School District COMPLAINT FORM
+COMPLAINT FORM